 Ideally, refund letters should be requests, not demands.
 Don’t escalate things unless you have to.
 Most merchants settle dues fairly quickly if you ask politely.

 Use the refund request letter template on the Cocosign website to draft your letter.
 It should help you maintain a formal tone.
-We also offer other helpful templates for letters and agreements.
+We also offer other helpful templates for agreements.

 CocoSign represents a wide collection of legal templates covering all types of leases, contracts and agreements for personal and commercial use.
 All legal templates available on CocoSign shall not be considered as attorney-client advice.
 Meanwhile, CocoSign shall not be responsible for the examination or evaluation of reviews, recommendations, services, etc. posted by parties other than CocoSign itself on its platform.